-This third prospectus supplement (the "Third Prospectus Supplement") dated 3 December 2021 is supplemental to, and must be read in conjunction with, the base prospectus dated 7 May 2021 as supplemented by the first prospectus supplement dated 31 May 2021 (the "First Prospectus Supplement") and the second prospectus supplement dated 27 August 2021 (the "Second Prospectus Supplement" and, together with the base prospectus and the First Prospectus Supplement, the "Prospectus") in relation to the US\$7,500,000,000 Note Issuance Programme (the "Programme") of Canadian Imperial Bank of Commerce ("CIBC").
-The Prospectus comprises a base prospectus for the purposes of Article 8 of Regulation (EU) 2017/1129 (as amended, the "Prospectus Regulation").

-This Third Prospectus Supplement constitutes a supplement to the Prospectus for purposes of Article 23 of the Prospectus Regulation and has been approved by the Commission de surveillance du secteur financier (the "CSSF"), in its capacity as competent authority in Luxembourg under the Prospectus Regulation and the Luxembourg Act dated 16 July 2019 relating to prospectuses for securities.
+This third prospectus supplement (the "Third Prospectus Supplement") dated 6 December 2021 is supplemental to, forms part of and must be read in conjunction with the base prospectus dated 22 July 2021, as supplemented by the first prospectus supplement dated 27 August 2021 and the second prospectus supplement dated 24 September 2021 (the "Second Prospectus Supplement") in relation to CIBC's CAD 60,000,000,000 Global Covered Bond Programme, unconditionally and irrevocably guaranteed as to payments by CIBC Covered Bond (Legislative) Guarantor Limited Partnership (the "Base Prospectus), as prepared by Canadian Imperial Bank of Commerce ("CIBC" or the "Issuer").
+Capitalised terms used but not otherwise defined in this Third Prospectus Supplement have the meaning ascribed to them in the Base Prospectus.
+This Third Prospectus Supplement constitutes a supplement to the Base Prospectus for purposes of Article 23.1 of Regulation (EU) 2017/1129 (as amended, the "Prospectus Regulation"), and has been approved as such by the Luxembourg Commission de Surveillance du Secteur Financier ("CSSF") in its capacity as the competent authority under the Prospectus Regulation.